A couple of weeks ago, I’ve created a massive list of gig economy jobs for extra income that include 94 gig jobs.

 #5 Affiliate Marketing, net income $304.50

-Affiliate marketing is the process of earning a commission by promoting other people’s or company’s products/services.
-You find a product you like, promote it to others, and earn small percentage of the sale as commission.
+Affiliate marketing is the process of earning money every time you promote a company’s products or services and drive a sale.
+For instance, you find a product you like, promote it and generate sales, then earn a small percentage of the sale as a commission.

 #6 Fiverr, net income $360.78